ROCm/rocprofiler-systems/README.md

   - Utilization
   - VCN Utilization
   - JPEG Utilization

+> [!NOTE]
-  Note: The availability of VCN and JPEG engine utilization depends on device support for different ASICs.
+> The availability of VCN and JPEG engine utilization depends on device support for different ASICs.
 If unsupported, all values for VCN_ACTIVITY and JPEG_ACTIVITY will be reported as N/A in the output of `amd-smi metric --usage`.

-### CPU Metrics
+### CPU metrics

 - CPU hardware counters sampling and profiles
 - CPU frequency sampling